Hadiasemi/Hadiasemi/README.md

 </p>
 <h1> About Me:</h1>
 <p align="" height='130px'>
-I am a second year computer science student at California Polytechnic University, San Luis Obispo.
+I am a third year computer science student at California Polytechnic University, San Luis Obispo.

 Continually I pursue new and up to date information in my field.
 I am also a member of the White Hat Security, and Artificial Intelligence club which helps in my persuit for knowledge.
 My specific field of interest is to combining cyber security with artificial intelligence.
 I frequently use coding to automate my work.
 One of the most important skills which I have is bash scripting.
 Bash scripting helps me automate my work so that I can finish faster.
 </p>